allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         1911
       mainText: |-
         Come out and help catch a bar.
 You would imagine you were back in the war, provided you could not climb a tree.
 Regards Dole.
+    - id: 511a
+      postmark: |-
+        Mr. Carl Taylor

+        Vancouver

+        Wash.

+        1918
+      mainText: |-
+        Dear Pal, Well, I will write soon.
+There were killed at Neelyeys place in the valley.
+The man at the left is Ben York.
+Don't forget me.
+From Ideline
     - id: 526a
       postmark: |-
         Miss L. A. Warren.